 Question 5: What is the thing I’m most grateful for?

-A lot can be said about this, and I’m not the expert.
-If you have a personal mission defined you can use it as well as a guiding principle to the place on the horizon you want to reach.
+If you have a personal mission defined you can use it as a guiding principle for you Theme to get closer to the place on the horizon you want to reach.

 The same goes for the Venn Diagram based on the Ikigai principle.
 If you have it filled in it can be guiding as well.
 Just take note that this Venn Diagram is not really Ikigai.
 If you want to know more on Ikigai; please read this page.
 In short: